Multimodal Sensing for Robot-Assisted Sub-Tissue Feature Detection in Physiotherapy Palpation: Sensor Fabrication and Characterization

 After curing, the outer surface of the dome is treated with a primer to activate the polyurethane and promote adhesion.
 A reflective layer is applied using a mirror-effect spray (Rust-Oleum 301494), forming a thin, uniform coating that enhances diffuse reflections and increases sensitivity to local deformation.

 To create the diffusion layer, Clear Flex\,30 is mixed with 2.5\,wt\% white silicone pigment and poured over the reflective surface.
-After leveling and curing, this semi-opaque layer smooths illumination gradients, suppresses LED hotspots, and improves overall image contrast.
-Once the three-layer dome is fully cured, the entire dome assembly is glued onto the LED–dome holder using hot glue.
+After leveling and curing, this semi-opaque layer smooths illumination gradients, suppresses LED hotspots, and improves image contrast.
+Once the dome assembly is fully cured, it is glued onto the LED–dome holder using hot glue.